-Both commonly dubbed as ‘emotionless robots’ or ‘logical masterminds’ with no clue on how to navigate the social sphere or figure out romantic encounters, the INTJ and INTP are among one of the most difficult pairs (and brains) to pick apart.
+Both commonly dubbed as ‘emotionless robots’ or ‘logical masterminds’ with no clue on how to navigate the social sphere or figure out romantic encounters, the INTJ and INTP in Myers and Briggs' typology are among one of the most difficult pairs (and brains) to pick apart.
 Since they’re both Intuitive Thinkers (NT), it’s quite common to mistype as the other.

 Based on first impressions, it can be extremely difficult to differentiate between the two, as they can appear identical on the outside: aloof, mysterious, and not easily swayed by authority.
 They’re also both extremely intelligent and would make an ideal addition to any trivia or game show team.

 It may be easy to assume that final Judging or Perceiving preference simply if you’re an inbox-zero fan at heart or have a messy desk.
-But it’s not that simple, and can be even more confusing when you sit right on the fence between the Judging-Perceiving scale.
+But it’s not that simple, and can be even more confusing when your personality test results show you sit right on the fence between the Judging-Perceiving scale.

 For that reason, the cognitive functions come in handy when trying to differentiate between these two types.
 Believe it or not, INTPs and INTJs actually share none in common!
 From the most to least dominant in strength, here are their respective function stacks: